drkno/transcoderr/README.md

 async metamain(collector) {}
 ```

-Collectors are passed to each main method and represent a way to get and pass state betweem each stage of the pipeline.
+Collectors are passed to each main method and represent a way to get and pass state between each stage of the pipeline.
 Individual stages have different collectors, see `src/backend/model/collector` for a list of collectors and what each expose.

 #### Loading / Updating Plugins